 The F2 key is a function key found at the top of almost all computer keyboards.
-The key is most often used in Microsoft Windows to rename a highlighted file or icon.
-F2 also has many uses depending on the computer and program, as mentioned below.
+The key is used in Microsoft Windows to rename a highlighted file or icon.
+As mentioned below, F2 also has many uses depending on the computer and program.

 How to use the F2 key